panzi/WordCountBot/README.md

 Home-Channel Commands
 ---------------------

-These commands are only available in the home channel of the bot (which will be https://www.twitch.tv/wordcountbot or if you run the bot yourself wherever you point it to; it can also be omitted).
+These commands are only available in the home channel of the bot (which is https://www.twitch.tv/wordcountbot or if you run the bot yourself wherever you point it to; it can also be omitted).